Darkness lies cold and empty.

-Hesitant to enter the shop and heed the blacksmith’s call, a slender hand tugged absently at the loose-fitting linen shirt as though irritated by something beneath—even in this heat the shirt was laced all the way to the top.
+Reluctant to enter the shop and heed the blacksmith’s call, a slender hand tugged absently at the loose-fitting linen shirt as though irritated by something beneath—even in this heat the shirt was laced all the way to the top.
 A finger scratched at a lightly freckled nose, leaving a dark soot smudge behind.

 “Martin!
 Where are ya, boy?”
 The blacksmith called again.

 Flinching at the anger in the voice, and after a deep breath to steady the nerves, the figure called Martin pulled open the door and stomped into the shop, nearly tripping over the uneven stair.
-The forgotten door slammed shut behind Martin and then bounced open again, rattling on squeaky hinges as he stumbled to the counter.
+The forgotten door slammed shut behind and then bounced open again, rattling on squeaky hinges as Martin stumbled to the counter.

-“Morning,” the voice had an innocent and sweet quality, even as the words were mumbled and barely audible.
+“Morning.”
+Martin’s voice had an innocent and sweet quality, even as the words were mumbled and barely audible.

 “Hello, Martin,” Horavol Finlon answered in his usual quiet and deliberate way.
 He tilted his wide-brimmed hat and shifted closer to the counter.
 He leaned an elbow across its smooth surface with the ease and familiarity of a man who had been coming to this blacksmith shop for several years.